CharlotteLaw/CharlotteLaw/README.md

-- 👋 Hi, I’m @CharlotteLaw, a high school senior from Danville, California.
+- 👋 Hi there!
+I’m @CharlotteLaw, a high school senior from Danville, California.
-- 👀 I’m interested in biomedical and mechanical engineering, and humanities!
+- 👀 I’m interested in biomedical, mechanical, electrical engineering, and the humanities!
 - 💞️ feel free to connect with me via linkedin! https://www.linkedin.com/in/charlottelaw19/

 <!---